When do you pivot, rest, or quit?

 - Allow yourself to take a break, even if just for a day, but hopefully longer.

-- Start creating more white space and breaks into your daily life.
+- Start building more white space and breaks into your daily life.

-- Take at least 1-2 entire days off within the week.
+- Take more time off — at least 1-2 entire days off within the week.

 - Make time for the non-work things you enjoy.